tldr-pages/tldr/pages/common/licensor.md

 `licensor {{MIT}} > {{LICENSE}}`

-- Write the MIT license with a placeholder copyright notice to a file named `LICENSE`:
+- Write the MIT license with a [p]laceholder copyright notice to a file named `LICENSE`:

 `licensor -p {{MIT}} > {{LICENSE}}`